IBM/rotisserie/docs/architecture/app.md

 ```
 let clientID = process.env.clientID;
-let whitelist = process.env.ROTISSERIE_WHITELIST;
+let allowlist = process.env.ROTISSERIE_ALLOWLIST;
-let blacklist = process.env.ROTISSERIE_BLACKLIST;
+let blocklist = process.env.ROTISSERIE_BLOCKLIST;
 ```

 `clientID` is a secret obtained from Twitch corresponding to a single account.
-The `whitelist` and `blacklist` are lists of streams which the user has deemed to be fit or unfit for use in rotisserie.
-If a stream is on the whitelist, it will always be considered for use in rotisserie.
-If a stream is on the blacklist, it will always be blocked from consideration for use in rotisserie.
+The `allowlist` and `blocklist` are lists of streams which the user has deemed to be fit or unfit for use in rotisserie.
+If a stream is on the allowlist, it will always be considered for use in rotisserie.
+If a stream is on the blocklist, it will always be blocked from consideration for use in rotisserie.
 We will talk about why a stream might be deemed unfit for use later on.